bbauska/JS-Basics-Unlock/README.md

 In modern web development, persisting data across sessions is a common requirement.
 HTML5 introduces the Web Storage API, which provides mechanisms for web applications to store key-value pairs in a web browser.
-Let\'s explore how to use localStorage to achieve data persistence effectively.
+Let&#39;s explore how to use localStorage to achieve data persistence effectively.

 <h3 id="">122.1 Introduction to Web Storage API</h3>

-The Web Storage API offers two storage mechanisms: localstorage\' and sessionStorage ^s^ .
-Both provide the same methods and properties, but their lifespan differs. sessionStorage \' maintains a separate storage area for each given origin that\'s available for the duration of the page session.
+The Web Storage API offers two storage mechanisms: localstorage&#39; and sessionStorage ^s^ .
+Both provide the same methods and properties, but their lifespan differs. sessionStorage &#39; maintains a separate storage area for each given origin that&#39;s available for the duration of the page session.
 In contrast, localStorage
 ![](./images/image311.jpg){width="7.29319772528434e-2in"
 height="7.293635170603674e-2in"}does the same, but persists even when